 Package 1: Vintage NWP capacity throughout the region

 As Cascade’s customer count and loads continue to grow, the Company will need to acquire additional capacity resources.
 In May 2011, Cascade was able to obtain vintage NWP capacity through a pre-arranged agreement with NWP that provided additional MDDOs (maximum daily delivery obligations) to several gates, including Yakima/Union Gap on the Wenatchee lateral and Bellingham/ (Ferndale) gates.
-This capacity (27,063 dths) became available to Cascade in April 2012.
+This capacity (27,063 Dths) became available to Cascade in April 2012.
 The current vintage transportation rates on NWP compared favorably to any of the other proposed pipeline projects at the time, such as the Blue Bridge/Palomar integrated project.
 For the past several Integrated Resource Plans, Cascade has identified the need for incremental pipeline capacity in order to meet anticipated peak day requirements for its core market as early as the 2012/2013 timeframe.
 Additionally, there are several locations where Cascade’s design day requirements are greater than existing contracted delivery, including the Bellingham area.
-With the incremental capacity Cascade will have enough receipt contract rights to meet core requirements until 2023 and will provide adequate delivery MDDOs until the 2022 timeframe.
+With the increased incremental capacity, Cascade will have enough receipt contract rights to meet core requirements until 2023 and will provide adequate delivery of MDDOs until the 2022 timeframe.
 This capacity is priced at current tariff rates and is less expensive than adding pipeline infrastructure.

 The table below describes the capacity associated with Package 1: